IDBOOK/iips/README.md

 # iips
-The IDBOOK Improvement Proposals https://www.idbook.io/
+The IDBOOK Improvement Proposals https://www.idbook.io/ describe standards for the IDBOOK platform.